 Sewer backup can lead to disease, destruction of your valuables, damage to your house, and the risk of electrocution.
 Proper responses to sewer backups can greatly minimize losses from negative health effects and property damage.
 Every backup is unique and will require different responses but there are some universal principles that can be applied to all situations.
 Prompt cleanup of affected property can help minimize the inconvenience and damage.

-To protect yourself and your family during cleanup, please follow these guidelines:
+To protect yourself and your family during the cleanup, please follow these guidelines:

 - Avoid skin contact with sewer water, especially cuts and sores.
 Keep them clean and covered.